kasslent/clc-digital-skills/_lessons/module-6.2.md

 >     	</ul>
 >     </nav>
 >
-> 1. In order to create our fancy mobile navigation we first need to add a few things to our plain nav above.
+> 1. In order to create our fancy mobile navigation, we first need to add a few things to our plain nav above:
-> * We need a hamburger to open the mobile nav, and we need an &times; to close the navigation.
+> * We need a hamburger to open the mobile nav
-> * We need to give a class to our ul so that we can target it with JS.
+> * We need an &times; to close the navigation
 >

         <nav>